saugatttt/ComSci-Portfolio/README.md

 ### AP:CS - Digital Information, Algorithms

 This module was interesting and meaningful because it includes some of the most funamental concepts yet I knew very little about them.
 More specifically, learning about digital information was fun because I felt engaged by the topic.
+Algorithms have so many cool uses ranging from Rubik's cubes to encryption and I would love to explore algorithms soon, especially their practical uses.

 ### AP:CS - Computer Innovations, The Internet

 The computer innovations unit was fun more than educational, because it was almost a cool history lesson but about groundbreaking computing innovations such as email.
 But if we focus on the educatinal aspect, the internet unit had a huge impact because frankly, I did not really know what the Internet was.
 How is it that so many people use the Internet without knowing what it is or how it works?
 This still baffles me.
 I want to learn more about the Internet in detail, so that I reach a deeper level of understanding and then I can relay some of that knowledge to my friends reliably!

 ### AP:CS - Programming

 Many of the concepts in this module were things I had already learned in C++.
 Revisiting some of these basic coding concepts using a different language was a healthy experience because it was not difficult but I was still gaining useful knowledge on JavaScript.
 Programming is something that I will surely try to keep improving on and fortunately, there are many aspects of programming I still need to improve.
-For example, I would like to get more comfortable with object oriented programming using multiple classes.
+For example, I would like to get more comfortable with object oriented programming and more specifically using multiple classes.

 ### AP:CS - Data Analysis, Data Security, Simulations

 Data security was one of the units I was looking forward to going through, because I have never been knowledgeable on that topic.
 I think it had a big impact just because of how important the topic is.
 I would love to continue learning about encryption, malware, cookies, etc in the future.
 Data analysis and simulations were slightly less interesting to me, but still worth going through.
+I imagine that my computer science course in university is certainly going over all of these, and so I will not look into these things myself because you can't do everything in your free time after all.

 # Interview Section

-## 1. What makes object oriented design integral to how you think about coding/programming/computer science?
+### 1. What makes object oriented design integral to how you think about coding/programming/computer science?

   Object oriented design is something all programmers need to be familiar and comfortable with.
 It helps code in a more clean, structured and organized way.
 Object oriented design isn't the final goal though, it is more of a style that can enhance other things.
 Approaching programming with this style is important, because once you start thinking about objects, you can start thinking about sets and multisets.
 You can build on it and also focus on these different types of collections of elements.

   Object oriented programming was a completely new concept for me this year.
 Initially, I did not quite understand what was so special about it because the first examples I saw seemed to make a simple code more complex for the same results.
 However, as I started working through more complicated programs, I began to see the organizational benefits of approaching coding with object oriented design in mind.
 To be completely honest, I have still not used this style of programming to its real potential and I have barely just scratched the surface of it.
 It has not changed the way I think about coding completely, but it has given me an interesting perspective.
 I definitel think it makes a lot of sense for modelling data and object.

-## 2. How will you continue learning about computer science?
+### 2. How will you continue learning about computer science?

   There are a few different ways to learn about computer science.
 It depends on the individual's learning philosophy, mindset, approach, preferences and goals.
 There are so many factors at play that any given person can have a completely unique learning experience when it comes to computer science.
 In a general sense, I think that everybody wants to find the balance between doing what is objectively efficient and doing what is fun/engaging to themselves.
 Each person has to find their own path.

   Personally, I want to be very careful in the way that I approach computer science.
 I do not want to learn it the same way courses are usually taught in typical classrooms where you do things for completion and you focus on evaluations rather than the learning itself.
 I want to learn in a more meaningful way than that.
 My long-term goal is to eventually progress towards fulfilling work and hopefully leave a positive impact somewhere.
 To do this though, I have to first nail all the basics.
 A lot of practice will be required, so I plan on working on increasingly harder projects, preferrably large ones.
 I will also try to collaborate with friends on these projects, because we all have knowledge to share and to gain from working together, and it's also more fun.
 Finally, I want to explore further many branches of CS that I am interested in, such as algorithms, machine learning, and data security.

-## 3. Summarize your experience with khan academy.
+### 3. Summarize your experience with khan academy.

   Khan Academy is a great platform for learning.
 It has a lot of useful features designed to create an engaging and supportive learning environment.
 For example, the comment section under each lesson is usually filled with common related questions, as well as well thought-out answers to those questions.
 Khan Academy also makes challenges and projects engaging but ensures that you can complete it without being too frustrated, by guiding you along with hints that still make you think.
 A final example is simple and some might call it redundant, but they often display little messages of encouragement, which subtly supports a lot of students' confidence and mental well-being when learning something new!